 A good story makes us subconsciously identify with the symbolism it uses (embellish the fantastical story) and makes us ponder even if the story shows grown men wearing tights.
 Traditionally, there is no genre called superhero movie.

 DC's character-driven gritty universe comes from the director's vision.
 DC's successful movies takes big leaps and feels memorable which is why they have a re-watchable quality.
 They are both visceral and philosophical.
-However, in the world of movie franchise, studio executives can demand too much, which can result into a 2 hour disjointed movie.
-A good example is how anxious studio executives butchered the 3 hr Ultimate (Director's Cut) of Dawn of Justices on the edit floor (driven by pure commercial calculations).
+However, in the world of franchise, studio executives can demand too much, which can result into a 2 hour disjointed narrative.
+A good example is how anxious studio executives (driven purely by commercial calculations) managed to butcher the 3 hr Ultimate (Director's Cut) of Dawn of Justices on the edit floor.